4PointSolutions/FormsFeeder/README.md

 * To remove the need to understand REST in order to invoke custom functionality made available through the framework.
 * To provide a shared codebase that is common to many different AEM Forms solutions

+## Functionality
+FormsFeeder provides the following functionality:
+* REST Interface - You don't have to know or understand REST in order to build custom logic into an AEM application.
+All you need to know is Java to use the client libraries.
+Likewise, you only need to know Java to understand the DataSourceList Jsva interface to write a plugin.
+* Reverse Proxy for HTML5 and Adaptive Forms - Client applications can call FormsFeeder without having to worry about Cross Origin Request Sharing settings.
+* Form Submission Processing - FormsFeeder can process AEM Form Submissions without having to open up any services to the internet (even if your AEM instance is somewhere in the cloud).
+* Java and XML parsing - FormsFeeder can automatically parse Java and XML into DataSourceList which makes processing of input simpler.

 ## Architecture
 This project consists of several sub-projects with each subproject representing a layer in the architecture (i.e. each layer depends on the layers beneath it).